CP1401/Practicals/prac_08/README.md

 - We asked for **4** scores.
 Have a look at your code... did you use 4 as a numeric literal or a constant?
 Change 4 to 3...
 Did you have to change the program in more than one place?
-If so, then you've missed one of the things we've taught.
-As a guideline, if you need to use the same literal more than once, you turn it into a constant.
+If so, then you've missed one of the things we've taught...
+As a **strong guideline**: if you need to use the same literal more than once, you turn it into a **constant**.
 Do this now if you haven't already.

 - Add error-checking to the test score inputs to ensure they are between 0 and 100.